 A lesson in Gratitude

-It's Thanksgiving day in America next week and this reminds me how important it is for us to teach our students to express gratitude.
+It's Thanksgiving day in America on 26th November and this reminds me how important it is for us to teach our students to express gratitude.

 It's been proven that feeling thankful can benefit us in so many ways, such as